Romanov Tercentenary: History

-The tercentenary was kicked off in the imperial capital Saint Petersburg on a rainy February morning.
-The event had been on everyone's lips for several weeks leading up the actual date, and dignitaries from the whole of the empire had gathered in the capital's grand hotels: princes from the Baltic and Poland, high-priests from Armenia and Georgia in the Caucasus, and mullahs and tribal chiefs from Central Asia alongside the Khan of Khiva and the Emir of Bukhara.
-Additionally there was a large group of visitors from the provinces and workers, which left the usual well-dressed promenaders of the Winter Palace outnumbered.
-The city was bustling with these visitors, and Nevsky Prospect experienced the worst traffic jams in history, due to the converging of cars, carriages and trams.
-The streets themselves were decorated in the imperial colors of blue, red and white, statues were dressed up with ribbons and garlands, and portraits of the line of tsars going all the way back to the Romanov dynasty's founder Michael were hung up on the facades of banks and stores.
-Over tram lines were chains of light hung up, which spelled out 'God Save the Tsar' or portrayed the Romanov double-headed eagle with '1613–1913' spelled out underneath it.
+The tercentenary kicked off in the imperial capital Saint Petersburg on a rainy February morning.
+The event had been on everyone's lips for several weeks leading up the actual date, and dignitaries from across the empire had gathered in the capital's grand hotels: princes from the Baltic and Poland, high-priests from Armenia and Georgia in the Caucasus, and mullahs and tribal chiefs from Central Asia alongside the Khan of Khiva and the Emir of Bukhara.
+Additionally there was a large group of visitors from the provinces as well as workers, leaving the usual well-dressed promenaders of the Winter Palace outnumbered.
+The city bustled with these visitors, and Nevsky Prospect experienced among the worst traffic jams in history due to the converging of cars, carriages and trams.
+The streets were decorated in the imperial colors of blue, red and white, statues were dressed with ribbons and garlands, and portraits of the line of tsars going all the way back to the Romanov dynasty's founder Michael were hung up on the facades of banks and stores.
+Over tram lines chains of light were hung up, spelling out 'God Save the Tsar' or portraying the Romanov double-headed eagle with '1613–1913' underneath it.
 For many of the provincial visitors this was their first sight of electric light, and they stood in wonder of the 'columns, arcs and obelisks of light'.